MolotovCherry/virtual-display-rs/README.md

 The certificate needs installation for Windows to accept the driver
 1. In your downloaded zip, there is a file `DriverCertificate.cer` and `install-cert.bat`
 2. Open a cmd window as admin and run `install-cert.bat`

-_If an install error is occurring and you can't install the driver, check to make sure the certificate got installed properly!
-Try manually running the commands in the [`install-cert.bat` file](https://github.com/MolotovCherry/virtual-display-rs/blob/master/installer/install-cert.bat)_
+3. Verify the certificate installed properly.
+If it didn't, the driver can't install. _If so, try manually running the commands in the [`install-cert.bat` file](https://github.com/MolotovCherry/virtual-display-rs/blob/master/installer/install-cert.bat) to make sure it installs_

 ## Updating
 1. Download the new release